-- Non-Bt, WideStrike, TwinLink, and BG2 cotton varieties: Before bloom: Treat when population reaches or exceeds 8 larvae/100 plants or 6 percent fruit injury of any kind.
-After bloom: Treat when you find 20 eggs/100 plants or 6 percent fruit injury of any kind or treat when larvae exceed 4 larvae/100 plants.
+• Non-Bt and Bollgard2 cotton varieties: Before bloom: Treat when population reaches or exceeds 8 larvae/100 plants or 6 percent fruit injury of any kind.
+After bloom: Treat when you find at least one egg per plant on at least 20 plants per 100 plants or 6 percent fruit injury of any kind or treat when larvae exceed 4 larvae/100 plants.
 Regardless of size of larvae, treatment may be warranted if damaged-boll counts exceed 2 percent and significant numbers of larvae are present and continuing to cause damage.
-If treating on eggs with a diamide insecticide, do not make additional diamide applications on eggs sooner than 12-14 days. - WideStrike 3, TwinLink Plus, and BG3 cotton varieties: Before bloom: Treat when population reaches or exceeds 8 larvae/100 plants or 6 percent fruit injury of any kind.
+If treating on eggs with a diamide insecticide, do not make additional diamide applications on eggs sooner than 12-14 days.

+• WideStrike3, TwinLink Plus, and Bollgard3 cotton varieties: Before bloom: Treat when population reaches or exceeds 8 larvae/100 plants or 6 percent fruit injury of any kind.
 After bloom: Treat when larvae 1⁄4-inch long or longer exceed 4 larvae/100 plants or 6 percent fruit injury of any kind.
 Regardless of size of larvae, treatment may be warranted if damaged-boll counts exceed 2 percent and significant numbers of larvae are present and continuing to cause damage.